 In summary, homegrown solutions require your team’s time and financial resources to consistently manage, upgrade, and scale the software.
 Another factor to consider is that this project is diverting your team’s focus away from your core business, and what they were hired to work on.

 The end result?
 A high true total cost of ownership and limited expertise.

 For companies that don’t want to use internal resources to build a booking system from the ground up, a specialist service provider is often the best choice.
-However, there is a significant difference between enterprise providers and the low-cost tools built for small/medium businesses (SMBs).
+However, there is a significant difference between enterprise providers and low-cost tools built for small/medium businesses (SMBs).

 Free or low-cost scheduling tools built for SMBs are typically designed to help with a single use case.
 This is something to keep in mind if you are considering other appointment scheduling opportunities down the line.

-When it comes to evolving a small-scale solution, all software providers typically have some sort of plan for how frequently they will evolve their tool.
+When it comes to evolving a small-scale solution, all software providers typically have some sort of plan for how frequently they will evolve their tools.
 However, they’re simply modifying their existing product, which is often not suited to keep up with the growth of an enterprise company and its users.

 Expertise with large enterprises

 Like most enterprise SaaS companies, these providers are always evolving.
 Though most have origins rooted in appointment scheduling, many have expanded to focus on omnichannel conversion as a whole.
-Thus, queuing and events management can frequently be seen as part of the “total package” that enterprise solutions offer.
+Thus, queuing and event management can frequently be seen as part of the “total package” that enterprise solutions offer.

 Since large companies already have several types of software embedded in their workflows and processes, enterprise providers must have a marketplace of pre-built integrations and apps.
 This ensures that appointment scheduling solutions are a helpful add-on, not an entirely separate system.